 However, the aforementioned addons and other similar alternatives simply aren’t endorsed by the founders of Kodi – the XBMC Foundation.
 Kodi software itself is completely legal – its main purpose is to allow you to watch content you already own.

 But, when you begin to use addons such as the ones previously mentioned, you are running the risk of your ISP (Internet Service Provider) or the government snooping in on your internet activity.
 If you are found to be accessing copyrighted material without prior permission, this can lead to receiving a warning letter, a fine, or even prosecution.

 Thankfully, it doesn’t have to be that way.
-All that you need to do to keep yourself protected is invest in a solid VPN (Virtual Private Network).
+All that you need to do to keep yourself protected is invest in a solid VPN for Kodi.
 If you do just that, you’ll be able to make the most out of Kodi while keeping your internet activity well away from any prying eyes.
 At the same time, you can enjoy safe and anonymous browsing – even on unprotected public networks!

 Well, that concludes our complete guide to Kodi!
 It’s clear to see that it is one of the world’s most popular media applications.
 Offering an easy to navigate user interface, excellent customisation options, and so much more, it goes without saying Kodi has so much potential, and this makes it hugely popular among its loyal user base.

 However, it is safe to say that Kodi has been hitting the headlines for all the wrong reasons over the last few years.
 This is because you have the ability to access copyrighted material via unofficial third-party addons on the platform.
 If you’re planning on making use of such addons, then proper precautions need to be taken – you can do exactly that by using a VPN as we covered in the last section.

 Of course, Kodi software itself is totally legal.
 So, if you’re using a stock version of the app with only official addons installed, there should be absolutely no need for you to worry.